mydataglobal/declaration/1.0/DE/index.markdown

 # Erklärung der MYDATA GRUNDSÄTZE

-As the importance of personal data in society continues to expand, it becomes increasingly urgent to make sure individuals are in a position to know and control their personal data, but also to gain personal knowledge from them and to claim their share of their benefits.
+Da die Bedeutung von personenbezogenen Daten in der Gesellschaft weiter wächst, wird es dringlicher sicherzustellen As the importance of personal data in society continues to expand, it becomes increasingly urgent to make sure individuals are in a position to know and control their personal data, but also to gain personal knowledge from them and to claim their share of their benefits.

 Today, the balance of power is massively tilted towards organisations, who alone have the power to collect, trade and make decisions based on personal data, whereas individuals can only hope, if they work hard, to gain some control over what happens with their data.
 The shifts and principles that we lay out in this Declaration aim at restoring balance and moving towards a human-centric vision of personal data.
 We believe they are the conditions for a just, sustainable and prosperous digital society  whose foundations are: